Did you recently invest in an Epicor ERP implementation? If so, you’re joining some impressive ranks.

 You expected your new ERP rollout to be quick and efficient, but it’s quite the opposite.
 In most cases, this issue occurs because your system hardware was improperly sized for your production environment.

-The aforementioned Troubleshooting Guide includes steps that can help you verify that your environment is correctly configured.
+The Troubleshooting Guide includes steps that can help you verify that your environment is correctly configured.
 You can also reference Epicor’s Hardware Sizing and Configuration Guide to determine the correct hardware you need.
 This answer will be based on the following metrics:

 - Data transaction traffic